Traditional Irish Brown Bread Recipe

 Healthy bread?
 That’s right!
 Bread made with whole wheat can be very beneficial for your health, including this heart-healthy, fiber-rich and vitamin-packed Irish brown bread.

-Simple Ingredients Irish Brown Bread
+Simple Irish Brown Bread Ingredients

-- Flour | You’ll mix two flours for this recipe: stone-ground whole wheat flour and unbleached all-purpose flour.
+- Flour: You’ll mix two flours for this recipe: stone-ground whole wheat flour and unbleached all-purpose flour.
 If preferred, use whole-wheat or wholemeal flour, but you may need to add more buttermilk, up to 2 cups.

-- Rolled oats | Adds fiber and nutty flavor, do not use quick-cooking oats; make it even more authentic and use Irish oats.
+- Rolled oats: Adds fiber and nutty flavor, so do not use quick-cooking oats; make it even more authentic by using Irish oats.

-- Wheat germ | This optional ingredient adds nutty notes to the bread, brings more nutritional benefits, and makes it more like Irish wholemeal flour.
+- Wheat germ: This optional ingredient adds nutty notes to the bread, brings more nutritional benefits, and makes it more like Irish wholemeal flour.
 Alternatively, you can use wheat bran instead of wheat germ.

-- Molasses | Give this brown bread a touch of sweetness with rich molasses.
-Similar recipes use dark brown sugar instead of molasses.
+- Molasses: Give this brown bread a touch of sweetness with rich molasses.
+Some recipes use dark brown sugar or even honey in place of molasses.

-- Baking soda | Help the bread rise with baking soda as the leavening agent.
+- Baking soda: Help the bread rise with baking soda as the leavening agent.
 Be sure to distinguish it from baking powder.
 Make sure your baking soda is fresh.

-- Salt | Just a dash of kosher salt will enhance the sweeter notes of the bread.
+- Salt: Just a dash of kosher salt will enhance the sweeter notes of the bread.

-- Buttermilk | Buttermilk gives the bread a subtle acidity, making each bite slightly tangy, and reacts with the baking soda to give the bread its rise without yeast.
+- Buttermilk: Gives the bread a subtle acidity, making each bite slightly tangy, and reacts with the baking soda to give the bread its rise without yeast.
 See how to make your own buttermilk.

 If you do not like the chewy flecks of rolled oats in bread, grind rolled oats into flour using a blender or replace them with oat flour.